SUBSCRIBE

 “I’m enquiring if one can remain healthy, make new friends, be productive, and have fun in the matrix…This is quite possibly the dumbest thing I’ve ever done.”

 In order to accomplish this quite ridiculous task, Wilmot took a number of steps to ensure that things remained fair.
-He blacked out the windows in his apartment and even created a waterproof head cover to he can shower without leaving the VR world.
+He blacked out the windows in his apartment and even created a waterproof head cover so he could shower without leaving the VR world.
 He used multiple headsets to ensure that they didn’t run out of battery and even live-streamed the whole thing on Twitch so people could watch along and make sure he kept the rules.

 Wilmot experienced the latter as he grew accustomed to his new world.
-He could watch Netflix while falling asleep but VR is more physical than many people seem to think.
+He could watch Netflix while falling asleep, but VR is more physical than many people seem to think.
 Wilmot learned that first-hand when he attended virtual meditation retreats before undergoing some VR boxing training with Rocky Balboa himself in Creed: Rise to Glory on PlayStation VR.
 But it wasn’t all plain sailing, as the Atlanta-based creative discovered after a few days of living in his new world.

 “I now dream in virtual reality.
 I go through storylines and see VR menus in situations.
 I then wake up still inside the headset,” Wilmot said after four days inside the headset.